ianb821/build/README.md

 With build.pl, the instruction file must be named steps.build, and follows a similar format to 'makefile'.
-For an example instruction file, called see the included steps.build file.
+For an example instruction file, see the included steps.build file.

 For a simple instructions and commands use 'build help' or 'build man'.